 When I love something, I also love to share it!
 And sharing my Sowans technique on Instagram has led a lot of people to ask how they can do it in their kitchen.
-So I am creating an accessible, fun course that will explain how to make this traditional Scottish ferment step-by-step, no matter what equipment you have in your kitchen.
-It’ll be out in a few month’s time.
+So I’ve created an accessible, fun course that explains how to make this traditional Scottish ferment step-by-step, no matter what equipment you have in your kitchen.

 In over a year of making Sowans weekly, I’ve experimented with many ways to incorporate the tasty porridge into my cooking.

 When I first tasted it, my instinct was that it’d be good as an ingredient in bread.
 I was right.

 Here’s the recipe I’ve developed for a Sowans Spelt Sourdough Loaf.
 In it, I cook up the fermented oat porridge, and then, instead of serving for breakfast, I mix it into my bread dough!

 Including a portion of pre-cooked flour is present in many bread-making traditions.
 It’s called ‘scalding’.
 I usually include a ‘scald’ in my all my sourdough spelt loaves because, in my experience, 100% spelt loaves have a tendency to go stale quite quickly.
 The inclusion of a portion of pre-cooked flour in the dough makes the resulting crumb much softer and helps it stay that way much longer.

 Sowans fermented porridge is perfect to make a scald with!
 Not only does it produce a softer spelt bread, but it also imparts the rounded, slightly honeyed flavour of the fermented oats to the bread.
 And the loaf, cooked this way, has a crust that is irresistible.